Walter Edmonds (1938-2011)

 Please contact me to discuss your interest in acquiring:

-Trained at the Pennsylvania Academy of the Fine Arts, the Samuel S. Fleisher Arts Memorial, and the Philadelphia Museum School of Art (now University of the Arts), Walter Edmonds was an early member of the collective Recherché, the group of African American artists that formed around the Sande Webster Gallery.
+Trained at the Pennsylvania Academy of the Fine Arts, the Samuel S. Fleisher Arts Memorial, and the Philadelphia Museum School of Art (now University of the Arts), Edmonds was an early member of the collective Recherché, the group of African American artists that formed around the Sande Webster Gallery.
 He has designed and painted numerous murals in and around the city, and his paintings, prints, and sculptures can be found in several prestigious museums and private collections, including those of actor Danny Glover and writer Chinua Achebe.
 (See downloadable cv HERE for an expanded list of collections and awards.)

 Bibliography: We Speak: Black Artists in Philadelphia, 1920s-1960s.
 Woodmere Art Museum, Philadelphia, 2015-16.
 Click HERE to view the complete catalog.

-Exhibited in "We Speak: Black Artists in Philadelphia, 1920s-1970s," Woodmere Art Museum.
-Not for sale.
+private collection Exhibited in "We Speak: Black Artists in Philadelphia, 1920s-1960s," Woodmere Art Museum, Philadelphia, 2015-16.

 Petrucci Family Foundation Collection of African American Art